 Nestle in Spain’s north-eastern coastal city of Valencia, Ford claims to have built the “world’s most advanced, flexible and productive” facilities.
+It is among the largest manufacturing giants.
 In a renovation project worth $2.6 billion, Ford boasts of creating Europe’s most fascinating industrial wonderland in 2015.
 Powered by 600 robots and other unprecedented technological gambit, this mega factory rolls out 100 vehicles an hour and 400,000 vehicles annually.
 What captures the most attention is the ostrich-feather polishing line though.
 Among all the hi-tech features the low tech bird plumage is most distinctively talked about and why shall that not be the case!
 Ostrich feathers are good with collecting and holding the tiniest speck of dust particles owing to their unique construction and durability.
 Each feather is plucked exclusively from female ostriches and grows up to 76 cm long.
 Weighing just 3 grams, each ostrich feather do its job for up to five years before it has to be replaced.
 The human response in the paint-shop is thus reduced by 56 machines including the feather-dusting machines.
 The idea is to prevent static electricity from causing external dust particles and fiber to stick into the automobile as removing the minutest speck of dust before vehicles are painted can definitely enhance a smooth paint finish.

 Despite ostrich-feathers and air chambers to remove loose fibers from the surface of the vehicle, there is a scope of some dust particles still sticking into the vehicle.
 To find these imperfections that are undetectable by the naked eye, technicians worked with the local university to develop a system.
 Once a vehicle painted using an energy-efficient “3-Wet” painting process that applies layers without the need for each coat to dry, it is kept under bright lights and scanned by 12 hi-resolution cameras.
 A camera then matches the images to ideal standards to detect the tiniest blemish in seconds.